List of Singapore International Film Festival awards

 The Singapore International Film Festival (SGIFF) is an annual film festival held every year in Singapore.
 Founded in 1987, the festival is one of the most significant film festivals in Asia.
 Besides the competition feature and short film screenings, film industry-related activities such as exhibitions, workshops and seminars are also part of the official SGIFF programme.

 The Silver Screen Awards Competition was introduced in 1991 to encourage advances in Asian film-making standards.
 Every year, a selection of Asian feature and short films take part in the competition.
 In 2014, the Southeast Asian Short Film category was introduced, replacing the Singapore Short Film category.
 The first Southeast Asian Film Lab was introduced in 2015.

-Past winners

-The director's name and country of production are in parentheses.